isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     {
         string* p = bad();
         vector<int> xx = {7, 8, 9};
-        string x = *p;   // undefined behavior: x may not be 1 *p = "Evil!";    // undefined behavior: we don't know what (if anything) is allocated a location p }
+        string x = *p;   // undefined behavior: x may not be "this" *p = "Evil!";    // undefined behavior: we don't know what (if anything) is allocated a location p }